Tr3v1n4t0r/holberton-system_engineering-devops/0x00-shell_basics/README.md

 file 0 contains a script that prints the absolute path name of the current working directory

-file 1 contains
+file 1 contains the command to print the working directory

 file 2 contains a script that changes the working directory to the user’s home directory

-file 3 contains
+file 3 contains the command to print the working directory in long form

-file 4 contains
+file 4 contains the command to print the working directory, including hidden files, in long format

-file 5 contains
+file 5 contains the command to print the working directory, including hidden files, in long format and displaying the user and group IDs

 file 6 contains  a script that creates a directory named holberton in the /tmp/ directory

-file 7 contains
+file 7 contains the command to move the file 'betty' to another directory

-file 8 contains
+file 8 contains the command to delete the file 'betty'

-file 9 contains
+file 9 contains the command to delete the directory holberton/

 file 10 contains a script that changes the working directory to the previous one